A Soulful Journey: Our Montagu Foodie Escape

 And just when we thought the day couldn’t get any better, it ended with a quirky French art film, Romantics Anonymous, subtitles and all, inside the charming KWV Gallery.
 My heart was already overflowing, inspired by food, friendship, and the spirit of Montagu.

-Group of people on a dock by a lake with a wakeboarding structure, mountains in the background.
+A group of people stand on a dock by a lake with a metal structure, mountain in the background.

 Day 2: Wine, Water & “Mooi Kos”